vikasreddy17/pythonInOcaml/README.md

     * Printing

 ### Functions
+#### Calling
+* Function call router for in built functions
 * Storing parameters as list to pass to function call architecture
-* Function call router for in built functions
+* Function call and parameters must be on same line

 #### In Built Functions
 * print(a, b, c, ...)